Jimmy Connors: Other endeavors

-Connors did commentary with NBC-TV in 1990 and 1991, during its coverage of the French Open and Wimbledon tournaments.
+Connors provided commentary with NBC-TV in 1990 and 1991, during its coverage of the French Open and Wimbledon tournaments.
 During the Wimbledon tournaments of 2005, 2006, and 2007, Connors commentated for the BBC alongside John McEnroe (among others), providing moments of heated discussion between two former archrivals.
 Connors returned to BBC commentary at Wimbledon in 2014.
 Connors has also served as a commentator and analyst for the Tennis Channel since the US Open tournament of 2009.